bhargavvc/topics/design-patterns/adapter/adapter-definition.md

 ---

 **Feel free to experiment with the provided code examples to deepen your understanding of the Adapter Pattern.
-By practicing and applying this pattern, you'll be able to create more adaptable and maintainable software systems.
-If you have any questions or need further clarification on any part of the implementation, don't hesitate to ask!**
+By practicing and applying this pattern, you'll be able to create more adaptable and maintainable software systems.**